Contykpo/computer-science-notes/Software Engineering/6 - Main Notes/Visitor Programming Pattern.md

 # Applicability of the Visitor Pattern

+- When the elements are known in advance, but the operation can be extended. (e.g. planets are known in advance, whereas explorers are extendable).
+- When the type and name of the operation are unknown during runtime, but the correct method needs to be invoked. (e.g. the both types of planets and explorers are not known during runtime).
 -  Use the Visitor when you need to perform an operation on all elements of a complex object structure (for example, an object tree).
 	- The Visitor pattern lets you execute an operation over a set of objects with different classes by having a visitor object implement several variants of the same operation, which correspond to all target classes.
 - Use the Visitor to clean up the business logic of auxiliary behaviors.